 - Present a presentation of their experience as youth board members at the end of their term in May.

 Preference for this award will be given to applicants living within the Cooper-Young neighborhood as bounded by Central to the north, Southern to the south, Mclean to the west, and E Parkway to the east.
 If no applicants within the Cooper-Young neighborhood qualify for this position, preference will be given to the most qualified applicant residing in neighboring neighborhoods (Glenview, Annesdale-Snowden, Rozelle-Annesdale, Orange Mound).

-Applicants must be a registered student at Central High School and should hold at least a 3.5 GPA.
+Applicants must be a registered student at Central High School or Middle College High School and should hold at least a 3.5 GPA.
 However, exceptional applicants with lower GPAs may be considered at the discretion of the CYCA.

 Applicants should be enthusiastic about serving and improving their communities.
 They should possess leadership qualities and self-motivation.
 Awardees will represent the Cooper-Young community and the Cooper-Young Community Association and should therefore demonstrate integrity and a professional approach to all public platforms including social media.